Kiffee/Puck.JS-Decision-Engine/README.md

 # Puck.JS-Decision-Engine

 Ask the Puck a Question and press the button.
-The Puck Will then Answer with the a coloured LED.
+The Puck Will then answer with a coloured LED.

 Red LED - No